In SHTF situations, don’t lose hope but take out your beer can.

-You can create a waterproof and fairly inconspicuous survival kit for dirt cheap if you are able to get your beer out of the can in a creative way (like through the side) and leave the pull tab intact.
+You can create a waterproof and inconspicuous survival kit for dirt cheap.
+Get your beer out of the can in a creative way (like through the side) and leave the pull tab intact.

-Use your knife to punch a hole in the side of the can, and pour the beer into another container.
+Use your knife to punch a hole in the side of the can.
+Pour the beer into another container.
 Let the can dry out inside.

 By punching a new hole in a can, next to the hole you drink from, you can thread a small rope through the openings to make a float for fishing nets, trotlines, and fish traps.

-More dangerous than a wooden point, any sharp projectile point can add damage to an arrow or spear impact.
-You could even fashion the harpoon tip to be detachable, and run a line off of it.
+More dangerous than a wooden point, any sharp projectile can add damage to an arrow or spear impact.
+You can even fashion the harpoon tip to be detachable and run a line off it.

 14. Drink the Beer

 So many of our forebears survived in areas and situations with bad water because of their knowledge of beer brewing.
-The beer has been used for thousands of years as a pathogen-free beverage, and a way to store food calories.
+They used beer for years as a pathogen-free beverage and a way to store food calories.

-You can store a barrel of wheat or barley in your little shack, which you would never be able to keep the rats and bugs out of, or you could have a barrel of beer which still has much of the same calorie value, and it wouldn’t be tainted by pests.
+You can store a barrel of wheat or barley in your little shack, but you may not keep the rats and bugs out.
+A better choice is to keep a barrel of beer.
+It has much of the same calorie value, and pests are less likely to damage a can.

-Drink the beer for both hydration and calories in the event of an emergency but make sure you drink responsibly – always.
+Drink the beer for both hydration and calorie intake in the event of an emergency.
+Make sure, however, you drink responsibly — always.

 Find out more can life hacks from Creative Useful: